KSDunne/statement_beauty/README.md

 ### Media

 - The hero image is from [shutterstock](https://www.shutterstock.com/image-photo/interior-modern-nail-design-beauty-salon-2370398915)
+- Blog image for peach blush is from [unsplash](https://unsplash.com/photos/woman-with-red-lipstick-and-black-mascara-7tz7I7naQ8c)
+- Blog image for body brush is from [pixabay](https://pixabay.com/photos/bath-brush-spa-bad-tvaga-hygiene-6279441/)
+- Blog image for winter tanning is from [pixabay](https://pixabay.com/photos/woman-beach-people-sea-bikini-909323/)
+- Blog image for laser hair removal is from [pixabay](https://pixabay.com/photos/model-dark-skin-cosmetology-5973472/)

 ### Inspiration for structure from CI walk through and other CI students